AHFIDAILabs/ClientFirst-XAI/assets/documentation.md

 ## 1. Project Overview

-The project processes raw HIV client survey data from `.sav` format, cleans and standardizes it, merges multiple datasets, engineers new features, addresses class imbalance with synthetic data generation (CTGAN), builds predictive models, and deploys a web application (ClientFirst-XAI) with explainable AI capabilities.
+The project processes raw HIV client survey data from `.sav` format, cleans and standardizes it, merges multiple datasets, engineers new features, addresses class imbalance with synthetic data generation (CTGAN), builds predictive models, and deploys a web application (Gamsuwa) with explainable AI capabilities.

 ---